-Global Educators are responsible for funding.
-However, they qualify for a Partners In Missions account and can solicit donors to support their overseas ministry.
+Global Educators are self-supported.
+However, they may qualify for a Partners In Missions account and could then solicit donors to support their overseas ministry.
 PIM funds can only be used for the personal expenses of the Global Educator as related to overseas ministry travel.
-These funds cannot be used to help a Bible School pay for seminar expenses.
-GE PIM funds cannot be used for personal expenses in North America.
+These funds cannot be used to help a nation pay for seminar expenses or for GE travel/expenses in North America.
+There will be no expectations placed on a Global Educator for expenses other than their personal expenses.

-It is recommended that Global Educators have adequate medical insurance coverage for traveling overseas.
+It is recommended that Global Educators make sure they have adequate medical insurance coverage for traveling overseas.